 Bruce: It's been really fun because when you find a compound that could be a new drug; you are also finding a probe to ask how does biology work.
 And so, we have been really interested and very surprised, for instance, to find these compounds dramatically reduce pain.
-Not only the pain that comes from an inflammation like you cut your finger, but really terrible pain that can come from diabetes or from a burn or bone cancer.
+Not only the pain that comes from an inflammation like you cut your finger but really terrible pain that can come from diabetes or from a burn or bone cancer.

 Dr. Biology: In this process, you’re a scientist.
-Scientist, we consider ourselves kind of purists a lot of time.
+Scientists, we consider ourselves kind of purists a lot of time.
 It's for the good of science.
 It's a part of learning.
-Well, you are mountaineer.
+Well, you are a mountaineer.
 Why do you do it?
 Because it's there.
 You want to climb that mountain.
 You actually created a company and it's called Arete, which is A‑R‑E‑T-E which is French?

 Dr. Biology: It is a mountaineering term?

-Bruce: It is also is dead fish back bone.
+Bruce: It is also is dead fish backbone.

 Dr. Biology: Oh.

-Bruce: But mountaineers noticed the sharp ridges kind of look like the dead fish back bone.
+Bruce: But mountaineers noticed the sharp ridges kind of look like the dead fish backbone.